xiv3r/Xiaomi-Mi-Router-4A-100M-KeeneticOS-3.7.4/README.md

 1. Reset the router settings, go through the initial setup and set a password (for further convenience, put `12345678` ).

-2. place lan from the router to the pc
+2. Place lan from the router to the pc

 3. Run `!Start.bat` , select item `11` .
 Follow the instructions on the window.